oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     ![Change Salary Screen 2](images/image035.png)

-20. The system will not allow the user to continue because the Adjustment Salary percentage exceeds 15%
+20. The system will not allow the user to continue because the Adjustment Percentage exceeds 15%

     ![Change Salary Screen 2 error message](images/image036.png)